a-endari/Learning_German/README.md

 - `MEDIA_FOLDER`: Folder for storing audio files
 - `OUTPUT_DIR`: Directory for Anki deck output
 - `MIN_WORD_LENGTH`: Minimum length for words to be processed
+- `AUDIO_SEARCH_PATHS`: List of paths to search for existing audio files

 ### Adding Custom Translations